-The HEI should prepare a presentation of no more than 15 minutes duration on the degree programme(s) being submitted for accreditation, preferably given by the programme leader.
+The University should prepare a presentation of no longer than 30 minutes' duration on the degree programme(s) being submitted for Accreditation, preferably given by the programme leader.
 This should describe any unique or particularly valuable features of the programme(s) and provide details of any optional pathways.
-The presentation must not attempt to answer the questions arising from the Stage One Report.
+The presentation should not attempt to answer any of the questions arising from the Stage One report.